csinchok/chipy-fcc-presentation/PITCHME.md

 ## My Toolset

-- Started with Jupyterm |
+- Started with Jupyter |

 - Moved to an Elasticsearch backend |